zsparal/api-documentation/source/connect/refunds-and-chargebacks.rst

 Chargebacks of Split Payments
 ----------------------------------

-Whenever one of your split payment gets charged back, your Platform will be responsible for the Mollie fees and for the initial compensation to the consumer.
+Whenever one of your split payment gets charged back, your Mollie account will be charged the Mollie fees and the initial compensation to the consumer.
 Depending on the chargeback amount and on whether the payment was split across one or multiple submerchants, you might be eligible to receive a compensation for the amount that was routed to the other accounts.